 Captain Dale Lasselle served in 91st Bomb Group, 401st Bomb Squadron, United States Army Air Force during World War Two.
 He was the son of Mr. and Mrs. SA Lasselle of 4757 North East Wasco Street, Portland, Oregon.

 Before the outbreak of the Second World War, Dale attended Grant High School, Portland, Oregon.
 He was a successful athlete and football star, playing half-back for the University of Oregon Ducks between 1936 and 1939.

-Lasselle was commissioned at Randolph Field, Texas after training both there and Kelly Field, Texas.
-Once commissioned, he was posted to McDill Field, Tampa, Florida.
-While there, he met and married Jane Lea.
+Called up at Randolph Field, Texas, he trained there and Kelly Field, Texas.
+After his commission, he received a posting to McDill Field, Tampa, Florida.
+While based there, he met and married Jane Lea.

 Captain Lasselle died on 3rd October 1942.
 He was a Pilot on a USAAF B17 Flying Fortress that crashed on Slieveanorra Mountain, Co.
 Antrim.
 His parents in the United States of America received a short notification of his death that contained no details of the incident.